MaistoV/UninaSoC/hw/units/README.md

 # Custom IP Implementation and Simulation

 The source files for the custom IPs used in the SoC are located in this directory.
-These custom IPs are packaged using the Makefile IPs flow found in the `hw/xilinx directory`.
+These custom IPs are packaged using the Makefile IPs flow found in the `hw/xilinx` directory.
 Each IP's build and packaging process directly references the source files in `units/custom_IP_NAME`.

 ## Custom Units Integration